deryakendircikahraman/backspace-coding-agent-test/README.md

 # Backspace Coding Agent Test

 This is a test repository for the Backspace Coding Agent.
-It currently does not contain any specific functionality.
+It currently contains a simple login page.